netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **Why is the price in my currency higher than the USD price after exchange rate?**

-The pricing is suggested by the App Store and accounts for the exchange rate and VAT.
-In most cases, the difference is due to VAT, e.g. in the UK the prices include a 20% VAT.
+App Store prices are set using Apple's predefined pricing tiers, which are based on historical exchange rates and include local taxes such as VAT.
+These tiers are not updated in real time with currency fluctuations.
+For example, in the UK, a 20% VAT is included in the listed price.
+As a result, even if the USD and local prices seem unequal after conversion, the difference is typically due to VAT and Apple's use of fixed pricing tiers rather than current exchange rates.

 ---